tywang20/DCPT-DF/README.md

 # Deep Convolutional Pooling Transformer for Deepfake Detection (DCPT)
-Source code of the paper "Deep Convolutional Pooling Transformer for Deepfake Detection".
+Source code of the paper [Deep Convolutional Pooling Transformer for Deepfake Detection](https://arxiv.org/pdf/2209.05299) accepted to ACM Transactions on Multimedia Computing, Communications and Applications (TOMM).

 ## To test the model
 ```